La France Insoumise: Ideology

-They consider as "far-left" other left-wing parties, such as Lutte Ouvrière and the New Anticapitalist Party.
 According to political scientist Rémi Lefebvre, the programme of La France Insoumise is part of a socialism that is "very interventionist, very reformist, that believes in the essential role of public services, in ecological planning, in redistribution", and that what it questions is "more ultraliberalism than capitalism itself".
 According to Aurélien Dubuisson, an associate researcher at the Sciences Po Historical Centre and author of The Far Left in France published by the Blaise Pascal University Press, defining La France Insoumise as far-left is "a mistake that has been made in recent years, especially by the right wing of the political spectrum".
 Dubuisson cites François Mitterrand's programme from 1981, which he said would be considered "the worst extremist of the moment.
 But in 1981, the political context was different, it was permeated by left-wing themes."
 According to both Dubuisson and Lefebvre, the programme of La France Insoumise is no more radical than Mitterand's.

 Candidates of the party for the June 2017 legislative elections were 60% from civil society (have never been members or elected representatives of a political party), with an average age of around 43 years.
 The invested candidates have signed the charter of the movement as well as the ethical charter of the independent association Anticor, committed to ethics in politics, the fight against corruption and tax noncompliance.
 Beginning in late 2018, Mélenchon and the leadership of La France Insoumise made a significant shift by abandoning their sovereigntist and ultra-secularist stances.
 This decision led to the expulsion of key members, marking a clear change in the party's ideological direction.

+Islamophobia has been a controversial question on the French Left; La France Insoumise puts opposing Islamophobia high among its priorities.
+The party receives high numbers of votes from Muslim communities.
+Jean-Luc Mélenchon reportedly altered his policies to attract Muslim votes.
+For example, he began speaking out against Islamophobia in France, notably by participating in the "March Against Islamophobia" in 2019 and organized protests after the Bayonne mosque shooting.
+He became, as El Pais called him, one of the "great enemies" of satirical newspaper Charlie Hebdo as well as "laïcité" (secularism in France).
+Mélenchon advocated that French should become a "common language" and be renamed, becoming a Creole language.
+He argued that French had spread to other countries as a result of colonialism and was "no longer the exclusive property of the French nation".

 The 2022 L'Avenir en commun programme for the Popular Union includes a number of proposals, such as replacing capitalism.
 In August 2025, during the congress of France Insoumise, in Châteauneuf-sur-Isère, near Valence in the Drôme, the party called for a strike for 10 September 2025, to oppose the 2026 budget bill, presented by François Bayrou.